olewsaa/amateur-radio/Winlink-Linux-amd64/Install-VARA-AMD64.md

 wine ~/Downloads/VARA\ setup\ \(Run\ as\ Administrator\).exe
 wine ~/Downloads/VARA\ FM\ setup\ \(Run\ as\ Administrator\).exe
 ```
-If all went ok it should work ok.
+If all went OK it should work OK.

 ## Radio configuration

 The [Q900](https://www.guohedz.com/Q900#) provide a command set compatible
-with Yeasu FT-817.
-Hence selecting Yuesu FT-817 should work, I not experienced any
+with Yaesu FT-817.
+Hence selecting Yaesu FT-817 should work, I not experienced any
 issues to the CAT control.

 ### Winlink